yangchunluo/udacity-self-driving-p3-behavior-cloning/README.md

 - Keep the speed between 10-15 mph so that the chance for oversteering and correction is small.
 It also matches the target speed in autonomous mode.
 - Create multiple directories to store the data for different purposes.
 In this way, a bad training run can be easily separated out and not "pollute" the entire training set.

+Training data was collected from both track 1 and track 2.
 For details about how I created the training data, see the later section.

 ### Model Architecture and Training Strategy